The Foundation (Seinfeld): Plot

-While George wishes to move on from his fiancée Susan's tragic demise, her parents want to keep her memory alive by creating a foundation in her honor, inspired by words of comfort Jerry told them at the funeral.
+While George wishes to move on from his fiancée Susan's death, her parents want to keep her memory alive by creating a foundation in her honor, inspired by words of comfort Jerry told them while visiting Susan's grave.
 Interrupting George's celebration of his rediscovered bachelorhood, the Rosses ask him to sit on the board of directors.
 George is horrified at the prospect of all his free time being sacrificed to the foundation but uncomfortable with refusing.

 In a last demonstration of their remarkable similarity, Jerry and Jeannie Steinman simultaneously voice a desire to break off their engagement.
 Dolores from "The Junior Mint" asks Jerry out on a coffee date; he realizes that her interest in him was renewed because she heard of his engagement, which proves his willingness to commit.
 However, she doesn't believe him when he tells her the breakup was mutual and storms out.
 Still intrigued by how the engagement earned him a date, Jerry makes up a questionnaire to determine how a man's relationship history affects his attractiveness to women.

 After a nervous breakdown, J. Peterman runs off to Myanmar and leaves Elaine in charge of his catalog.
-Although Jerry doubts her ability, Kramer convinces Elaine she can run the company by telling her how he became a dominating karate student.
+Kramer convinces Elaine she can run the company by telling her how he became a dominating karate student.
 She impresses the employees with her commanding attitude and puts her idea for an "urban sombrero" on the cover.
-Her success drives her to call Jerry and mock him for his skepticism.
-Jerry, annoyed with Elaine's pompous attitude and having learned that Kramer's karate classmates are preadolescent children, suggests Elaine visit Kramer at his class, hoping to wreck her newfound confidence.
+Jerry, having learned that Kramer's karate classmates are preadolescent children, suggests Elaine visit Kramer at his class, hoping to wreck her newfound confidence.
 When she sees that Kramer has only been fighting kids, she angrily shoves him down.
 Emboldened by this, the kids lure Kramer to an alley and beat him up in retaliation.
 Elaine hears that her urban sombrero diminishes the alertness of those who wear it, further ruining her confidence.

 George is informed that Susan's parents planned to give him and Susan an opulent townhome and a considerable portion of their riches as wedding presents, but now he is stuck at the foundation as her possessions are auctioned off to benefit various charities.
-Jerry calls to inform him that widowers got the best responses on his questionnaire from several attractive women at Monk's, but George's obligation to the foundation prevents him from meeting them.
+Jerry calls to inform him that widowers got the best responses on his research from employees at Monk's, but George's obligation to the foundation prevents him from acting on it.